Abdallah123212/Currency-converter-program/README.md

 # Currency-converter-program
-A robust C++ application designed to handle real-time currency conversions with built-in validation rules to ensure financial data integrity.
+A C++ application designed to handle real-time currency conversions with built-in validation rules to ensure financial data integrity.
+I developed this project during my First Year as a Computer Science student.